-- Free access to Mental Telehealth, powered by TimelyMD, for all students and learners.
+- Free access to Mental Telehealth, powered by TimelyMD, for all students and trainees.

-- Free access to the SilverCloud platform, for all full-time students and learners over the age of 18.
-SilverCloud is a self-directed online learning .module that teaches cognitive behavioral therapy skills, which can help to relieve mild-to-moderate anxiety and depression.
+- Free access to the SilverCloud platform, for all full-time students and trainees over the age of 18.
+SilverCloud is a self-directed online learning module that teaches cognitive behavioral therapy skills, which can help to relieve mild-to-moderate anxiety and depression.

 - Free premium access to the Calm meditation app for all Hopkins affiliates.
 Please use this link to register for free premium access.